-Join Dennis Taylor for an in-depth discussion in this video Calculating holidays (Labor Day, Thanksgiving, Memorial Day, etc.), part of Excel 2010: Working with Dates and Times.
+Join Dennis Taylor for an in-depth discussion in this video Calculating holidays (Labor Day, Thanksgiving, Memorial Day, etc.), part of Working with Dates and Times in Excel 2010.

 If you deal with data that requires long-range calculations, you may need to…know that date of certain holidays in certain years.…You probably do know the Memorial Day, Labor Day, and Thanksgiving all occur on…a certain day of the week.…Memorial Day and Labor Day are always on Monday, Thanksgiving on Thursday.…Armed with that knowledge you can come up with formulas that will allow you to…calculate those dates based on any year that you provide.…To make this more visible, I am here on the Formulas tab here.…I am going to click the button for Showing Formulas.…